morganney/babel-dual-package/README.md

 babel-dual-package --out-dir dist --extensions .ts,.tsx src
 ```

-If everything worked you should get an ESM build in `dist` and a CJS build in `dist/cjs` with all extensions in the filenames, and `import`/`export` sources updated correctly.
+If everything worked you should get an ESM build in `dist` and a CJS build in `dist/cjs` with extensions in filenames and specifiers updated correctly.

 Now you can add some scripts to your package.json file to help automate the build during CI/CD.